ra11p0/gradebook/readme.md

     CREATE USER 'gradebook'@'localhost' IDENTIFIED BY 'gr@d3b00k';

-    GRANT ALL PRIVILEGES ON GradebookDB.* TO 'gradebook' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON GradebookDB.* TO 'gradebook'@'%' WITH GRANT OPTION;

     FLUSH PRIVILEGES;